 Old Police Stores and wash room

-The tour continues down to the basement to the old police stores where the police uniforms were kept.
+Our tours include the basement and the old police stores where the police uniforms were kept.

 Bathroom facilities lead off into an adjacent room which dates back to the Victorian period and illustrates the beginnings of very basic employee welfare.